park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 **Holiday Refund Offer**

-^Park Holidays UK and associated Park Leisure parks will refund the cost of your holiday up to the value of £1000 if you purchase a holiday home within 90 days from the date of your holiday.
+^Park Holidays UK and associated Park Leisure parks will refund the cost of your holiday up to the value of £1000 if you purchase a holiday home within 90 days from the departure date of your holiday.
 Customers can choose to offset the refund against the final purchase price of their holiday home or alternatively place the value as a credit to their owner account to offset future fees.
 Customers must notify the sales team of their intention to claim the refund by quoting their holiday booking reference.
 Offer cannot be used in conjunction with any other offer, discount or promotion.
 Check with your preferred park for details.
-Offer ends 31/12/2025.
+Offer ends 31/12/26.

 **Open Day Terms & Conditions**